virteal/l8/README.md

 "Promise".
 This means that it is fairly easy to get notified of the task's completion, either it's success or it's failure.

-A "task constructor" is to a task what a function is to a "function call": both (statically) define what happens when they are (dynamically) invoked.
+A "task constructor" is to a "task" what a "function" is to a "function call": both (statically) define what happens when they are (dynamically) invoked.

 ```